MichaelCurrin/dev-resources/resources/javascript/packages/primevue/index.md

 - The "Button" doesn't work as component name because it gets downcased in the DOM and "button" already exists.
 So use "PButton" as component and in template field.
 - If using in the HTML page directly, it gets downcase and then "p-button" is necessary.

+### Themes

+Try out themes live on the PrimeVue website.

+For CSS files for theme names, see [themes](https://unpkg.com/browse/primevue/resources/themes/) directory on a CDN.